Students studying at one of our partner schools are welcome to apply for an exchange at RSM and are to be nominated through their home institution.

 Students applying for an undergraduate exchange at RSM are expected to have good academic standing at their home institution, and should have at least completed the first year of undergraduate studies.

 Part of your home institution’s selection process is an evaluation of your proficiency in English.
 We trust our exchange partner schools in nominating students who will not have difficulties in class due to the language.
 As a guideline, the following definitions of language levels are applicable: TOEFL iBT score of 90+, an IELTS minimum score 6.5; Level B2.2 (Common European Framework of Reference for Languages) or written proof of a comparable level of English.
-TOEIC test scores need to consist of all four components and have a minimum score of 800-850.
+For TOEIC test scores we require all four components.
+For the Listening and Reading part, the required minimum is 800 and for the Speaking and Writing part, the required minimum is 320. and have a minimum score of 800-850.
 Non-native English speakers whose existing study programmes are completely taught in English are exempted though proof needs to be provided.
 In all official statements, the language level needs to be mentioned.